salilab/imp/modules/EMageFit/README.md

 restraints and no docking at all.

 More detail on the functioning of EMageFit can be found on the
-\subpage emagefit_protocol "protocol page", and many of the scripts and utilities are documented on the \subpage emagefit_scripts "scripts page".
+\ref emagefit_protocol "protocol page", and many of the scripts and utilities are documented on the \ref emagefit_scripts "scripts page".

 _Examples_:
  - [Modeling of 3sfd](../tutorial/emagefit_3sfd.html)